baggerspion/therealpadams.github.io/_posts/2016-12-30-lehmans-law-2.md

 Want to build up an awesome relationship with your Product Owner?
 Be brutally honest with them during Review.

-A Feacture Factory environment will focus this meeting on showing that the completed user stories meet their definition of done and any additional criteria.
+A Feature Factory environment will focus this meeting on showing that the completed user stories meet their definition of done and any additional criteria.
 But what happened to the technical debt that was being tracked?
 The Review meeting is the perfect opportunity to